 Some of the important bee species, such as honeybees and bumblebees, unfortunately, are on the verge of extinction.
-Use of pesticides and loss of habitat and foraging spots are all contributing to the decrease in numbers.
+The use of pesticides and loss of habitat and foraging spots are all contributing to the decrease in numbers.
 By planting the flowers that bees like, we can help protect this very important insect.

 Flowers That Bees Like

 So, the bee generation is, unfortunately, declining, with more habitats being lost to residential areas and other human developments.
 However, there are, luckily, many flowers and other vegetation that we can plant in our backyards, to help restore the species.

 Bees don’t have specific preferences, but there are still some flowers they tend to favor over others.
 Here are a few examples.

 Pale Purple Coneflowers